dhutapratama/docs/dusk.md

     $browser->attach('photo', __DIR__.'/photos/mountains.png');

 > **Warning**
-> The attach function requires the `Zip` PHP extension to be installed and enabled on your server.
+> The attach function requires the `Zip` GO extension to be installed and enabled on your server.

 <a name="pressing-buttons"></a>
 ### Pressing Buttons